Complete Guide to the Eurail Pass

 train ticket ticket without Eurail Pass

-It all depends on how you will be traveling though.
-If you are only planning on hopping on the train a few times and going a short distance, then no, the Eurail Pass would not benefit you.
-But if you are traveling to multiple cities and countries, then you totally need it.
 The price tag on these passes was the biggest shocker to me.
 But when you look at the prices for tickets without the pass (especially on long distance trains or overnight trains) then it all makes sense.
 Also, if you have plans to be somewhere, but you have to wait to buy your ticket in the train station, you risk having that train being sold out or missing the train all together.
 Personally, having the Eurail Pass made our train travel experience so much easier.

 What is the Eurail Pass?Eurail Planner in app

 The Eurail pass is a train pass only for non-European citizens, that gives you access to train travel across most of Europe.
 It allows you to travel as much as you want on participating European train networks for a set amount of time, and gives you the ability to hop on and off most trains, as long as your pass is valid in that country.
 The pass is valid in 33 different countries!
-You can choose from a Global pass (multiple countries), to a One Country Pass (the country of your choice).
+You can choose a Global pass (multiple countries), or a One Country Pass (the country of your choice).
 You can also choose your class (1st or 2nd), and an option for a continuous pass or a flexi pass.
 Let me break that one down for you:

-Continuous Pass: Allows you to travel as often as you want during the entire validity period.
+• Continuous Pass: Allows you to travel as often as you want during the entire validity period.
 You choose from 15 days, 22 days, 1, 2, or 3 months.

-Flexi Pass: Allows you to travel for a maximum number of days within your travel period.
+• Flexi Pass: Allows you to travel for a maximum number of days within your travel period.
 You choose from 4, 5, or 7 days within 1 month, OR 10 or 15 days within 2 months.

 The Difference Between 1st and 2nd Class